katex-rs/katex-rs/docs/BENCHMARK.md

 ## Running the benchmarks directly

-The Criterion suite replays the same expressions used by the screenshotter tests.
-It expects the KaTeX fixtures from the `KaTeX/test/screenshotter` directory – fetch them with `git submodule update --init --recursive` before running any of the commands below.【F:crates/katex/benches/perf.rs†L87-L118】 A missing dataset triggers a helpful error:
+The renderer benchmarks rely on the KaTeX screenshotter fixtures – fetch them with `git submodule update --init --recursive` before running any of the commands below.【F:crates/katex/benches/support.rs†L12-L77】 A missing dataset triggers a helpful error:

 ```
 missing dataset at …/KaTeX/test/screenshotter/ss_data.yaml.
 Run `git submodule